Now established as an annual event.

 The total cost of investigations currently exceeds £40K.

 It is striking that most of complaints appear to be authored by one person - the errant councillor (the EC).
 He posits that “there have been complaint after complaint about SPC.“.
-This is simply because he makes complaint after complaint about SPC and SDC are obliged to examine and possibly investigate.

 The high rejection rate reflects on the complainant; surely there's a message here.